Anku5hk/Programmers_guide_to_Python/main.md

 ### Extras

 * Decorators: Are used to wrap another function to basically extend its functionality.
-It is simply running a function inside another function, i.e nested function.
+It is simply running a function inside another function, like a nested nested function.
 This allows to extend the wraped function's behaviour without actually modifying the function itself.
-Using @ prefix a function can be decorated.
+This are called decorators, using '@' prefix a function can be decorated.
 This functionality is utilized using functions being first class in python.
 ```Python
 # my_outer_func() is just a container function
 def my_outer_func(some_func):